Skip to content

 News & Opportunities

 At PolyCIVIS, we believe that the complexity of today’s global challenges calls for innovative, interdisciplinary, and actionable solutions.
-That’s why we’re thrilled to present six policy briefs, setting the stage for fresh approaches to navigating the interconnected crises of our time.
+That’s why we are thrilled to present ten policy briefs, setting the stage for fresh approaches to navigating the interconnected crises of our time.
 The Polycrisis & Policy Brief Series is coordinated by the Policy Work Package which is part of the PolyCIVIS Network.
 The PolyCIVIS Policy brief series aims to provide actionable insights and recommendations for policymakers, at various levels and to foster dialogue among stakeholders on effective policy.

 From Polycrisis to Polysolutions: An Interdisciplinary Approach to Complex Global Challenges